zwang695/alexa-skills-list/skills/B01CDF6972/README.md

 * *Alexa, ask Mosaic for good night*

-* *Alexa, ask Mosaic to give me something relaxing*
+* *Alexa, ask Mosaic for tesla battery level*

 Mosaic allows you to connect smart devices and digital services together in one place, while controlling them as easily as chatting with a friend on Amazon Alexa, Facebook Messenger, SMS or with Slack.

 All your devices & services in one place

 Connect your things to Mosaic and manage them all together.
-Mosaic supports Google Calendar, Fitbit, Nest, Philips Hue, Lifx, Jawbone, Withings, Automatic, Tesla, and Weather, with many more to come.
+Mosaic supports Google Calendar, Fitbit, Nest, Philips Hue, Lifx, Jawbone, Withings, Automatic, Tesla, Rachio, Weather and Commute, with many more to come.

 Mosaic workflows - simplify voice interaction